 Ben is happiest outdoors, be it pushing his limits or taking it easy around the fire with friends.
 Since discovering it was possible to make a living from adventuring, Ben has been striving to do just that.

-From early beginnings Mountain Biking as a teenager in South West England, a BTEC National Diploma in Outdoor Adventure (tutored at the time by fellow 360 guide Steve Ellis) and a move to Snowdonia in 2011, Ben’s life is entirely geared towards the outdoors and the adventures it offers.
+From early beginnings Mountain Biking as a teenager in South West England, a BTEC National Diploma in Outdoor Adventure (tutored at the time by fellow 360 guide Steve Ellis) and a move to Snowdonia and then the Pyrenees, Ben’s life is entirely geared towards the outdoors and the adventures it offers.

-Now qualified as a Mountain Leader, Climbing Instructor and Cycle guide, Ben has gone on to lead expeditions all over the world and also all over his beloved Snowdonia where he has also taught a generation of youngsters to climb.
+Now qualified as a Mountain Leader, International Mountain Leader, Climbing Instructor and Cycle guide, Ben has gone on to lead expeditions all over the world and also all over his beloved Snowdonia where he has also taught a generation of youngsters to climb.